-Unless required or authorized by law, when providing products, Workleap will not use personal information for any other or new purpose without obtaining its Customers’ consent.
+Unless required or authorized by law, Workleap will not use Personal Information for any other or new purpose without obtaining prior consent.

 5. Collection and Use of Personal Information Through the Website

-Workleap generally collects and uses Personal Information from or about its Website users in furtherance of the following purposes:
+Workleap generally collects and uses Personal Information from or about its website Users as follows:

-- Requests for a Trial and/or Product.
-Workleap may collect users’ name, contact information, e-mail address and any other information provided to Workleap when users submit a request or an order for a trial and/or product.
+- 5.1.1.
+Inquiries and Requests for a Trial or Service.
+Workleap may collect Users’ name, contact information, email address and any other information provided when Users make an inquiry or contact Workleap through the Website, when Users sign up to receive Workleap’s newsletter or when Users submit a request or an order for an Workleap trial or service.

-- Personalization of Website.
-When users visit the Website, they may, from time to time, be invited to provide information such as user’s title and company size to help Workleap personalise or customise the user’s experience when using the Website.
+- 5.1.2.
+Personalization of Website.
+When Users visit the Website, they may, from time to time, be invited to provide information such as User’s title to help Workleap personalize or customize the Users experience when using the Website.

 5.2.
 Technical Information.
-When users visit the Website, Workleap may collect, using electronic means such as cookies, technical information.
-This information may include information about visits to the Website, including IP address of the users’ computer and which browser was used to view the Website, the users’ operating system, resolution of screen, location, language settings in browsers, the site the user came from, keywords searched (if arriving from a search engine), the number of page views, information entered, advertisements seen, etc. This data is used to measure and improve the effectiveness of the Website or enhance the experience for users.
+When Users visit the Website, Workleap may collect, using electronic means such as cookies, technical information.
+This information may include information about visits to the Website, including the IP address of the Users’ computer and which browser was used to view the Website, the Users’ operating system, resolution of screen, location, language settings in browsers, the site the User came from, keywords searched (if arriving from a search engine), the number of page views, information entered, advertisements seen, etc. This data is used to measure and improve the effectiveness of the Website or enhance the experience for Users.
 While most of the time this information is depersonalized, if this information relates to an identifiable individual, Workleap will treat this information as Personal Information.
-Workleap may also, without limitations, collect and use the following type of information when users visit and/or interact with Workleap on the website:
+Workleap may also, without limitations, collect and use the following type of information when Users visit and/or interact with Workleap or the Website:

-- Drift/Marketo: Workleap uses Drift and Marketo which allows it to see information on user website activities including, but not limited to, page views, source and time spent on our website.
-However, this information is not depersonalized and users may not opt-out of Workleap’s use of Drift or Marketo.
+- 5.2.2.
+HubSpot: Workleap uses HubSpot which allows it to see information on User website activities including, but not limited to, page views, source and time spent on our Website.
+However, this information is not depersonalized and Users may not opt-out of Workleap’s use of HubSpot.

-- Google AdWords: Workleap uses Google AdWords Remarketing to advertise ShareGate across the Internet and to advertise on third-party websites (including Google) to previous visitors to the Website.
-AdWords remarketing will display ads to users based on what parts of the Workleap Website they have viewed by placing a cookie on the users’ web browser.
+- 5.2.3.
+Google AdWords: Workleap uses Google AdWords Remarketing to advertise Workleap across the Internet and to advertise on third party websites (including Google) to previous visitors of the Website.
+AdWords remarketing will display ads to Users based on what parts of the Workleap Website they have viewed by placing a cookie on the Users’ web browser.
 It could mean that Workleap advertises to previous visitors who haven’t completed a task on the Website or this could be in the form of an advertisement on the Google search results page, or a site in the Google Display Network.
-This cookie does not in any way identify the user or give access to the users’ computer or mobile device.
-The cookie is only used to indicate to other websites that the user has visited a particular page on the Website, so that they may show the user ads relating to that page.
-If users do not wish to participate in Google AdWords Remarketing, they can opt out by visiting Google’s Ads Preferences Manager.
+This cookie does not in any way identify the User or give access to the Users’ computer or mobile device.
+The cookie is only used to indicate to other websites that the User has visited a particular page on the Website, so that they may show the User ads relating to that page.
+If Users do not wish to participate in Google AdWords Remarketing, they can opt out by visiting Google’s Ads Preferences Manager.

 5.4.
 Privacy Policies of other Websites.
 This Policy only addresses the use and disclosure of information by Workleap.
 Other websites that may be accessible through the Website have their own privacy policies and data collection, use and disclosure practices.

 5.5.
-Personal Information from other Sources.
-Workleap may obtain from third parties additional Personal Information about a Website user if such user gave permission to those third parties to share their information.
+Personal Information from Other Sources.
+Workleap may obtain from third parties additional Personal Information about a website User if such User gave permission to those third parties to share its information.